 The CCSDS Recommended Standards on Data Link Layer protocols (references [1], [2], [3], [4] provide a mechanism for establishing a link layer association (either temporary or permanent) between space-based application process(es) and corresponding ground-based application process(es).

 The data streams transmitted between space and ground processes contain identifiers that specify the relevant association.
 These identifiers are managed parameters (i.e., the specific association implied by a given identifier must have been previously established by agreement between service user and service provider).
-The utilization of the SCID field on a global scale necessitates its concatenation with the FB and VN of the protocol data structure in which it is used; the concatenation of FB, VN, and SCID is the Global SCID or GSCID.
+The utilization of the SCID field on a global scale necessitates its concatenation with the FB and VN of the protocol data structure in which it is used; the concatenation of FB, VN, and SCID is the Qualified SCID or Q-SCID.

 The International Telecommunications Union (ITU) is the United Nations specialized agency, that, among other responsibilities, allocates global radio frequency spectrum and facilitates international coordination/notification for space systems and their earth stations.
 The World Radiocommunication Conferences (WRC) are held periodically to recommend allocation of frequency bands to radio services.
 Every space agency sends representatives, as part of their administration’s delegation, to the WRC in order to protect valuable spectrum required for space science.
 Each agency also has a spectrum manager who is responsible for selection and coordination of frequencies for their agency’s spacecraft.